ji-zai/personal-site/content/essays/seek-truth.md

 It may seem that the way a person values a truth is purely subjective, and changes from person to person.
 But there is an objective quality to it.

-Two people with the same exact want, with sufficient time to seek truth about the systems that govern their want, will eventually converge towards the same values for truths pertaining to those systems.
+Two people with the same exact want will eventually converge at the same values for truths.

 For example, world leaders who want to keep their countries safe would all value greatly the truths about how nuclear weapons operate.

-Therefore, from here on out, I'll refer to the "true value" of a truth for a given want to be the value that someone who has the want, and a complete understanding of all the systems that govern that want, would assign to this truth.
+Let's define "true value" of a truth (for a specific want) to be the value that someone who has the want, and a complete understanding of all the systems that govern that want, would assign to this truth.

-The more different two individual's wants are, the less we can objectively compare how much better one is valuing a truth than the other.
+The more different two individuals' wants are, the less we can objectively compare how much better one is valuing a truth than the other.

 Therefore, I believe subjectivity exists to the extent that we want different things.
-And looking at the world it definitely seems that there is rich variety of human wants, and therefore it's difficult to compare how one person values, objectively with another's.
+And looking at the world it definitely seems that there is rich variety of human wants, and therefore it's difficult to compare how two people value truths.

-But, this becomes much more productive when we use it to compare how we value truths to ourselves in the past, for the same want.
+But, this notion of "true value" becomes productive when we use it to compare how we value truths to ourselves in the past, for the same want.
 Improving the way we value a truth such that we get closer to assigning it a value closer to the "true value" is a key component of becoming better at what we do.

 Let's call how the mind values a truth the "value function": a function that, for a particular want, and truth combination, returns a value for it.
 For now, to help us visualize our model, let's treat this value as a positive integer.

-It's easy to see how the "true value" from the value we associate with a truth.

-For example (show an example of someone who discovers something for the first time thinks it's a game changing breakthrough, that is stupidly valuable, but it's only after you discover something more powerful that you learn to put the previously highly valued truth in its place.
-Or even better: what seems like an unnecessary truth today, may actually be an incredibly valuable once sufficient understanding ripens in adjacent systems).

 ---
-### Seeking truth is to reduce delusion in our model
+### Seeking truth is to reduce delusion in our model, and increase its highest value

 Delusion in our model is the degree to which our value function is incorrect.
 A perfect value function would value wrong statements with 0, and will work its way up from there with more, and more powerful truths that help us get what we want.